python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/site.md

 - **`STATIC_ROOT`**: The root in which `python manage.py collectstatic`
   collects static files.
 Optional, defaults to `/app/staticfiles` for the standard Docker deployment.

+---

+# Next steps
+Now that you have everything setup, it is finally time to make changes to the site!
+If you have not yet read the [contributing guidelines](../contributing-guidelines.md), now is a good time.
+Contributions that do not adhere to the guidelines may be rejected.

+If you're not sure where to go from here, our [detailed walkthrough](../#2-set-up-the-project) is for you.

+Have fun!